dgoto2/FLBEIAgadget-had/README.md

   filter(year < proj.yr)

 ```
-And the following stock-specific parameters need to be specified based on the gadget model input files (stock and fleet names must be the same as in the gadget files);
+And the following stock-specific parameters need to be specified based on the gadget model input files (stock and fleet names must be the same as in the gadget files) and the script, `gadget-fls.R`, contains a collection of helper functions for MSE simulations;

 ```r
 ## Gadget parameters placeholders
 oneGDGT <- list()